Power, Privilege, and Inequality

 This latest edition includes an expanded look at global perspectives on racial inequality, including international migration and Islamophobia; updated examples of contemporary issues, including the Black Lives Matter movement; more emphasis on intersectionality, specifically the ways sexuality and race intersect; and an extended discussion on why the sociology of race and the sociological imagination matter.
 Recognizing Race and Ethnicity continues to reflect the latest sociological research on race/ethnicity and provides unparalleled coverage of white privilege while remaining careful not to treat “white” as the norm against which all other groups are defined.

 Kathleen J. Fitzgerald is a Visiting Associate Professor of Sociology at Tulane University.
 Her teaching and research focuses on social inequalities; specifically race, racism, and privilege, gender and sexualities, and food justice.
-She is author of Beyond White Ethnicity: Developing a Sociological Understanding of Native American Identity Reclamation and has published in The Sociological Quarterly, Humanity and Society, and Sociological Focus.
+She is the author of Beyond White Ethnicity and coauthor of Sociology of Sexualities and she has published in The Sociological Quarterly, Humanity and Society, and Sociological Focus.

 Part 1: Thinking About Race